Celebrating Being Cancer Free After a Worrisome Scan

 The past three months have been pretty tough for me.
 I have to thank my family for their patience, love and understanding during this difficult time.
 They had to put up with my irritability, anxiousness, moodiness, or as my niece puts it: "Crabbiness."

-Lung Cancer Quiz
+Lung Cancer Quizview quiz statistics

 Great Results of Follow-Up Scan Results